Constitutional history of Germany

 The Bundestag of the Federal Republic of Germany (1949-)

-The Bundestag was established by the Constitution of the Federal Republic of Germany in 1949 as one of the legislative bodies of Germany and thus the historical successor to the earlier Reichstag.
+The Bundestag was established by the Basic Law of the Federal Republic of Germany in 1949 as one of the legislative bodies of Germany and thus the historical successor to the earlier Reichstag.
 Because Berlin was not officially under the jurisdiction of the Constitution until 1990 the Bundestag met in Bonn until 1999, when it moved to Berlin.
 From 1949 to 1990, the legislative of (West) Berlin only sent observers to the Bundestag.

 Members serve four-year terms, with elections held every four years, or earlier in the relatively rare case that the Bundestag is dissolved prematurely by the president.
 Half of the members are elected proportionally through party lists, wheras the other half are elected in single-member constituencies by majority vote.
 Thus, each voter have two votes to cast: on a party list and on a candidate in a single-member constituency.
 However, the total share of seats of each party is decided by the share of votes on party lists.
 In addition, the Bundestag has a minimum threshold of either 5% of the national party vote or three (directly elected) constituency representatives for a party to gain additional representation through the system of proportional representation.